plone/training/mastering_plone/events.rst

 ..  admonition:: Solution
     :class: toggle

     The id with which the behavior is registered in :file:`Talk.xml` is a Python path.
-So :py:class:`plone.app.event.dx.behaviors.IEventBasic` can be found in :file:`packages/plone.app.event/plone/app/event/dx/behaviors.py`
+So :class:`plone.app.event.dx.behaviors.IEventBasic` can be found in :file:`packages/plone.app.event/plone/app/event/dx/behaviors.py`

     ..  code-block:: python